FFmpeg/FFV1/ffv1.md

 In all of the conditions above, the decoder and encoder was run inside the [@VALGRIND] memory debugger as well as clangs address sanitizer [@Address-Sanitizer], which track reads and writes to invalid memory regions as well as the use of uninitialized memory.
 There were no errors reported on any of the tested conditions.

+# Media Type Definition

+This registration is done using the template defined in [@!RFC6838] and following [@!RFC4855].

+Type name:  video

+Subtype name:  FFV1

+Required parameters:  None.

+Optional parameters:

+  This parameter is used to signal the capabilities of a receiver implementation.
+This parameter MUST NOT be used for any other purpose.

+  version:  The version of the FFV1 encoding as defined by [in the section on `version`](#version).

+  micro_version:  The micro_version of the FFV1 encoding as defined by [in the section on `micro_version`](#micro_version).

+  coder_type:  The coder_type of the FFV1 encoding as defined by [in the section on `coder_type`](#coder_type).

+  color_space:  The color_space of the FFV1 encoding as defined by [in the section on `color_space`](#color_space).

+  bits_per_raw_sample:  The version of the FFV1 encoding as defined by [in the section on `bits_per_raw_sample`](#bits_per_raw_sample).

+  max-slices: The value of max-slices is an integer indicating the maximum count of slices with a frames of the FFV1 encoding.

+Encoding considerations:

+  This media type is defined for encapsulation in several audiovisual container formats and contains binary data; see [the section on "Mapping FFV1 into Containers"](#mapping-ffv1-into-containers).
+This media type is framed binary data Section 4.8 of [@!RFC4288].

+Security considerations:

+  See [the "Security Considerations" section](#security-considerations) of this document.

+Interoperability considerations:  None.

+Published specification:

+  [@!I-D.ietf-cellar-ffv1] and RFC XXXX.

+  [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

+Applications which use this media type:

+  Any application that requires the transport of lossless video can use this media type.
+Some examples are, but not limited to screen recording, scientific imaging, and digital video preservation.

+Fragment identifier considerations:  N/A.

+Additional information:  None.

+Person & email address to contact for further information:  Michael Niedermayer <michael@niedermayer.cc>

+Intended usage:  COMMON

+Restrictions on usage:  None.

+Author:  Dave Rice <dave@dericed.com>

+Change controller:  IETF cellar working group delegated from the IESG.

+# IANA Considerations

+The IANA is requested to register the following values:

+   - Media type registration as described in [Media Type Definition](#media-type-definition).

 # Appendixes